guisx/tribal_zweatherfeed/README.md

 zWeatherFeed-tribal

-Personal version for zWeatherFeed jQuery plugin
-Fusion script zWeatherFeed v1.3.0 and script zWeatherFeed-zazar v1.2.1
+I'm created a new version for zWeatherFeed jQuery plugin Fusion script zWeatherFeed v1.3.0 and script zWeatherFeed-zazar v1.2.1

 Update words in French